-Particularly drawn to portraiture and overly manicured homes, I exploit the uncanny while subverting domestic representations of perfection and happiness.
-I use obsession, the uncanny and gothic overtones to convey the idea that looks can be deceiving, and I interpret the posed portrait and the suburban tract home as places where this unsettling dynamic plays out.
-Conceptual strategies such as repeating, simulating, concealing, mutating and erasing induce a sense of discomfort in the work.
+Particularly drawn to the home and its residents, I exploit the uncanny while subverting domestic representations of perfection and happiness.
+I use obsession, personification and gothic overtones to convey the idea that looks can be deceiving, and I interpret the family, the posed portrait and the suburban tract home as stages where this unsettling dynamic plays out.
+Conceptual strategies such as repeating, simulating, concealing and mutating induce a sense of discomfort in the work.
 By employing tight boundaries, clean edges and sickly smiles, secret interiors are protected from the outside world.

-Through installations that personify residential living spaces such as hotels and planned suburban communities, I also explore the home as a living entity; ageing, protecting, listening, witnessing, knowing and retaining the energetic residue of those who live there, or once lived there.
-In a climate of foreclosed homes, abandoned neighborhoods and forgotten dreams, my work explores the still life remaining in these structures, and questions our society’s obsession with the American Dream.
+Through installations that personify residential living spaces, I also explore the home as a living entity; ageing, protecting, listening, witnessing, breathing, knowing and retaining the energetic residue of those who live there, or once lived there.
+In a climate of foreclosed homes, abandoned neighborhoods, broken families and forgotten dreams, my work explores the still life remaining in these structures, relationships and domestic artifacts, and questions our society’s obsession with, and definition of, the American Dream.

 Jessica Wohl was born and raised in Minneapolis, Minnesota.
 Growing up in two different suburban households, she was an only child, the youngest child, and the oldest child simultaneously.
 She received her BFA from the Kansas City Art Institute in 2001 and her MFA from the University of Georgia in 2010.
 Originally trained as an illustrator, her current studio practice includes drawing, painting, collage, installation and performance.